 Significant investment in transport infrastructure in Leeds is proposed over the coming years.
-This includes the development of new mass transit networks across West Yorkshire and a series of rail construction and upgrade schemes that will enhance our rail connections, including the outcome of the Government's study on how HS2 trains will arrive at Leeds from the East Midland, as outlined in the Integrated Rail Plan.
+This includes the development of new mass transit networks across West Yorkshire and a series of rail construction and upgrade schemes that will enhance our rail connections, including the outcome of the Government's study on how HS2 trains will arrive at Leeds from the East Midlands, as outlined in the Integrated Rail Plan.
 The planning system will have an important role to play in facilitating and supporting these works, and in ensuring that they come forward in a manner with maximises their potential benefits and minimises or mitigates any potential adverse impacts.

 The development of mass transit in Leeds is a key local (and sub-regional) priority, and the policy makes clear that proposals which help to realise the delivery of mass transit networks will be strongly supported.
 Conversely, it will be important that other development proposals do not prejudice the implementation of mass transit schemes.
 To ensure this, once the routes have been agreed, it is anticipated that they will be specifically 'safeguarded' for mass transit by a future planning policy.
-Until this time, proposals in the locations where mass transit is being planned will need to be considered on a case-by-case basis against the latest plans for mass transit, in order to ensure that they will not prejudice its implementation.
+Until this time, proposals in the locations that have been identified by the West Yorkshire Combined Authority as forming part of the proposed Mass Transit network where mass transit is being planned will need to be considered on a case-by-case basis against the latest plans for mass transit, in order to ensure that they will not prejudice its implementation.

 The way in which mass transit and traditional rail networks relate to their surroundings differ.
 There will be a significant opportunity for mass transit in Leeds to be woven into existing and proposed development, whereas the speed and safety requirements associated with railways requires a different design response.
 However, despite these differences, it is important that both types of infrastructure are positively integrated into their surroundings in the most appropriate manner.
 In accordance with Policy T2, there is an expectation that high quality links will be provided between mass transit or railway stops and interchanges and their surroundings, including as part of new development proposals alongside these networks.
+There will likely be particular opportunities for park and ride facilities to be developed alongside some of the new mass transit stops, and multi-modal access strategies will be used to plan for the interchange between different modes of transport.

-All proposals for development along the mass transit routes, and near to railway stations, will need to comply with the placemaking policies SP1B and P10 which include specific guidance on the nature, type and density of development around transport hubs, and within 20 minute neighbourhoods.
+All proposals for development along the mass transit routes, and near to railway stations, will need to comply with the placemaking policies SP1B and P10 which include specific guidance on the nature, type and density of development around transport hubs, and within complete, compact and connected places20 minute neighbourhoods.
 As these policies recognise, there is a particular opportunity for development that takes place in close proximity to the mass transit or rail networks (as well as other locations with good public transport connections) to consider how the density of the development can be optimised.
 This will help to maximise the number of communities and people that can benefit from the accessibility of these locations, help build on the critical mass of people that use and support these services, and ensure the efficient use of land.